vivekjag1/awssetup/awsSetup.md

 4. Now, open docker desktop and log into your account.
 Leave docker open in the background
 5. Now, in the terminal of your local machine, run  <code>docker version</code> to verify the installation.
 6. Finally, in the terminal, run <code>docker login</code> and login using your username and password.

+### Step 6 - Enabling  Docker on EC2
+- Once SSHed into EC2, we need to add docker.
+Run the following commands
+#### Step 6A: Docker and docker-compose
+Note -> for an explanation of docker, see the bottom of the file
+1. <code> sudo yum install docker </code> (This installs docker)
+2. <code> sudo chkconfig docker on </code> (This starts docker auto-start)
+3. <code> sudo systemctl start docker </code>
+4. <code> sudo systemctl enable docker </code>
+5. <code> sudo usermod -a -G docker ec2-user </code>
+6. Now we need to log into docker.
+Run <code>docker login</code> and enter your docker hub username and password

+### Step 6B - install Docker compose
+1. Run  `sudo curl -L "https://github.com/docker/compose/releases/latest/download/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose`
+2. Run <code>sudo chmod +x /usr/local/bin/docker-compose</code>
+3. To verify the installation run <code> docker-compose version </code>.
+You should see a version number (if nothing prints, the installation failed).

+Now log out of EC2 by typing <code>exit</code>

 ## Step 7 - Initial Deployment